 Briefing

 A prototype experimental stealth bacterins were developed from human uro-pathogens are going to evaluated both at the in-vitro and in-vivo levels.
 The immune features were explored for the antigenic relationships between a stealth bacterins for the human uro-pathogen surface agglutino-gens to that of intact forms of the same species and how they are different .
 For this purpose the elected uro-pathogen was E. coli .
 Prototype vaccine was prepared both from the stealth and the intact forms of the this species.
 Lapin immune system are being elected for the simulation of human immune system .Immunization and hyper-immunization protocols were applied.
-Agglutination, cross-agglutination and reciprocal cross-agglutinin absorption were performed for the same species .It was evident that the share antigenic epitopes of the studied stealth and intact bacterins were; Surface located, in-common, particulate , agglutino-genic , with an apparent quantitative rather qualitative differences.
+Agglutination, cross-agglutination and reciprocal cross-agglutinin absorption were performed for the same species .It was evident that the share antigenic epitopes of the studied stealth and intact bacteri were; Surface located, in-common, particulate , agglutino-genic , with an apparent quantitative rather qualitative differences.
 Sunflower oil combined bacterins augment stealth pathogen bacterins immune responses of up to eight to ten folds than without the oil combinations .The stealth bacterins were found safe, antigenic and immunogenic in a lapin model.

-Keywords: : Agglutinogen; Agglutinin; Bacterin ; Stealth; Pathog
+Keywords: Agglutinogen; Agglutinin; Bacterin ; Stealth; Pathog

 Synopsis E.coli is being in rating of principle human uro-pathogen in this and other areas of the world [1.2].Human persistent pyuria was rather common uro-pathology associated with these pathogens in their stealth forms mostly[3,4,5].The stealth cell wall defective bacterial immunogens in suitable mammalian host can simulate one or more of the human immune responses such as ;Antibody responses, immediate hypersensitivity ,delayed type hypersensitivity ,granuloma formation and autoimmune responses[6,7,8,9].The aim of the present work was to develop and evaluate a prototype candidate experimental stealth and intact bacterins for E.coli in lapin models.